 Under no circumstances should the package be touched or moved.
 Evacuate the area and immediately dial 911.

-You can report suspected drug activity in one of two ways.
+You can report suspected drug activity in any of these three ways:

 First, you can call the non-emergency number, 406-657-8200, and make a report.
 The call taker will create an incident report that is forwarded to the EMHIDTA task force commander.